 The Echo and the Echo Dot are two of the most popular smart speakers available.
-Amazon came out with updated versions of both Alexa-powered speakers: The Echo (3rd Generation) and the Echo Dot (3rd Generation) with Clock.
+Amazon came out with updated versions of both Alexa-powered speakers, the Echo (4th Generation) and the Echo Dot (4th Generation), during its September 2020 event.

 First, let’s talk about Alexa

 The Amazon Echo and Echo Dot both come with Amazon’s voice assistant, Alexa.
 You can ask Alexa to read the news, solve math problems, report the weather, play music, turn on your lights, and a whole lot more.
 The assistant also can tell you what movies are on this evening, create and recommend routines for your smart devices, and catch you up on sports.
 You can even create your own skills on either device using Alexa Blueprints.
 Alexa can also listen out for danger sounds with Alexa Guard.
 If you have a Ring smart doorbell, Alexa will be able to talk to your guests with a newer feature called “doorbell concierge.”

 Just use the wake word, which is “Alexa” by default, to access what the device has to offer.
 You can change the wake word if you want to address the assistant by a different name.
 With 360-degree omnidirectional microphones, both the Echo and the Dot are designed to always listen and hear you from anywhere in the room.
 While the Echo has a more advanced seven-microphone array, the Dot has a simpler four-microphone array.
 Got music playing?
 No worries.
 Whether you have the Echo or the Dot, Alexa will still hear you over the sound of you blasting Post Malone.
 Well, provided you enunciate.